Tornado Warning issued for Hale, Lamb by NWS - News Break

 Tornado Warning issued for Hale, Lamb by NWS

-Effective: 2021-05-26 21:01:00 CDT Expires: 2021-05-26 21:15:00 CDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
+Effective: 2021-05-26 20:53:00 CDT Expires: 2021-05-26 21:15:00 CDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
 Move to a basement or an interior room on the lowest floor of a sturdy building.
 Avoid windows.
 If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
-Target Area: Hale; Lamb A TORNADO WARNING REMAINS IN EFFECT UNTIL 915 PM CDT FOR WEST CENTRAL HALE AND EAST CENTRAL LAMB COUNTIES At 901 PM CDT, a severe thunderstorm capable of producing a tornado was located over Cotton Center, or 10 miles west of Hale Center, moving east at 10 mph.
+Target Area: Hale; Lamb A TORNADO WARNING REMAINS IN EFFECT UNTIL 915 PM CDT FOR SOUTHWESTERN HALE AND EAST CENTRAL LAMB COUNTIES At 852 PM CDT, a severe thunderstorm capable of producing a tornado was located 4 miles west of Cotton Center, or 12 miles south of Olton, moving east at 10 mph.
 HAZARD...Tornado and ping pong ball size hail.
 SOURCE...Radar indicated rotation.
 IMPACT...Flying debris will be dangerous to those caught without shelter.
 Mobile homes will be damaged or destroyed.
 Damage to roofs, windows, and vehicles will occur.
 Tree damage is likely.
 Locations impacted include Hale Center and Cotton Center.
 TORNADO...RADAR INDICATED HAIL...1.50INalerts.weather.gov